Yeshiva Rabbi Chaim Berlin: History

-The school was established in 1904 as Yeshiva Tiferes Bachurim in Brownsville, Brooklyn, by Jews who moved there from the Lower East Side of New York City, thus making it the oldest yeshiva in Kings County.
+Yeshiva Rabbi Chaim Berlin was established in 1904 as Yeshiva Tiferes Bachurim in Brownsville, Brooklyn, by Jews who moved there from the Lower East Side of New York City, thus making it the oldest yeshiva in Kings County.
 At the suggestion of Meir Berlin (Bar-Ilan), it was renamed in 1914 for his brother, Chaim Berlin, Chief Rabbi of Moscow and later Jerusalem, and who had also served in Valozhyn, from where several of the yeshiva's founders came.

-Chaim Berlin's Mesivta (high school) was, for a while, located in Far Rockaway headed by Shlomo Freifeld.

-The yeshiva's Stone & Pitkin (Brownsville) seven story building, formerly known as the Municipal Bank Building, was purchased in 1940; Jacob Rutstein was their major philanthropist.
+Through the help of philanthropist Jacob Rutstein, in 1940 the yeshiva purchased the seven-story former Municipal Bank Building at Pitkin and Stone Avenues (now Mother Gaston Boulevard) in Brownsville.

 Leadership

-The founding rosh yeshiva, Yaakov Moshe Shurkin, served from 1936 until his death in 1963.Yitzchok Hutner joined the faculty during 1936-1937, and gave monthly lectures as rosh yeshiva from 1943 to 1980.
-In the late 1970s, a branch was opened in Jerusalem called Yeshiva Pachad Yitzchok (Fear of Isaac).

-After Hutner's death, the New York yeshiva was headed by his disciple Aaron Schechter, and the Jerusalem branch was headed by his son-in-law Yonason David.